Where can I get information on job opportunities at the Airport?

 issued drivers license for boarding a U.S. domestic flight.
 Canadian licenses

 are the only foreign licenses that are being allowed.

-No tax dollars are used to operate the airport.
+No tax dollars are used to

 The Municipal Airport Authority does collect a 2 mil levy from the City